day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 ## Using Trace In Your REPL

-`re-frame-10x` captures trace data.
+`re-frame-10x` captures trace data and its UI allows you to inspect it.

-The `re-frame-10x` UI allows you to inpsect the data, which is mighty good.
-But often you want to do more.
-This document explains how to access this traced data from within your REPL - so you can experiement with it.
+This document explains how you can access this traced data from within your REPL - so you can experiement with it.

 Here, we're talking about using a browser-connected REPL - the kind offered by shadow-clj or figwheel.
-Any code you type in, is ultimately executed by the browser-VM currently running your app.
+Any code you enter into your REPL, is ultimately executed by the browser-VM currently running your app.

-If you type in `(my-ns/some-fn "blah" 2)` and hit return, the REPL process proceeds in three steps:
+If you were to type in `(my-ns/some-fn "blah" 2)` and hit return, the REPL process would proceed in three steps:
  1. your code will be compiled within the context of the REPL's *current namespace*
  2. the resulting (javascript) code will be shipped across to the browser
  3. the code will be run by the javascript browser-VM running your app